ARP ESSER III Return to Learn & Continuity of Services Plan

-During the period of the ARP ESSER award (until September 2023), ABSD will periodically review and, as needed, revise its plan for the safe return to in-person instruction and continuity of services.
-The plan will be reviewed at least every six months, and ABSD will seek and take into account public input during the review process.
-Plan revisions will address updated Macomb County Health Department and Michigan Department of Health and Human Services guidance on safely reopening schools, if any are issued.
+During the period of the ARP ESSER award (until September 2024), ABSD will periodically review and, as needed, revise its plan for the safe return to in-person instruction and continuity of services.
+The Plan will be reviewed at least every six months, and ABSD will seek and take into account public input during the review process.
+Plan revisions will address updated Macomb County Health Department and Michigan Department of Health and Human Services guidance on safely reopening schools.

 ARP ESSER III Spending Plan

 Section 1: Introduction

 The purpose of the American Rescue Plan (ARP) Act Elementary and Secondary School Emergency Relief (ESSER) III Fund is to help safely reopen and sustain the safe operation of schools and address the impacts of COVID-19 on the nation’s students by addressing students’ academic, social, emotional, and mental health needs Anchor Bay School District has been awarded $2,875,960 in ESSER III funds.
 This plan describes how the awarded funds will be used.
 Questions about this plan should be directed to Todd Rathbun, Assistant Superintendent at firstname.lastname@example.org.

 Anchor Bay School District has a comprehensive plan for addressing students’ academic, social-emotional and mental health needs while safely reopening and sustaining mitigation and safety measures related to COVID-19.
 This ESSER III funding will support human and material resources to address unfinished learning, professional learning for professional educators and instructional leaders, social-emotional supports, and mental health healing professionals and resources.